MartijnvanGeffen13/Volvo4evcc/README.md

 - Implement improved solar charning by detecting SOC and set modes (PV,minPV) based on the SOC state.
 - Multi volvo car support
+- EVCC template has pull request to be merged into EVCC master

 ![alt text](./Images/cars.jpg)